 [Editor’s Note: Dr. Marzban and her staff have taken the DOCS Education ACLS Recertification course five times and consider it vital to keep their certification and skills current.

 The one-day DOCS Education class is specifically designed for dental offices, focusing on how to handle a crisis using the staff and equipment dentists have on hand.
 Applying that training to other life-saving emergencies, such as auto accidents, is optional.]

 Author: Kelly John Walker is Senior Writer and Editor with Strategic Dentistry, the parent company of DOCS Education.
-He holds a Master of Science (MS) degree in Environmental Science from New Mexico State University and a Bachelor of Arts (BA) in English Composition, along with 25 American Advertising Federation Awards for commercial copywriting and corporate branding.
+He holds a Master of Science (MS) degree in Environmental Science from New Mexico State University and a Bachelor of Arts (BA) in English Composition.
 This is his first article for Incisor.